guzba/whisky/README.md

 [API reference](https://nimdocs.com/guzba/whisky)

 Whisky is a blocking WebSocket client.
-This library provides an alternative to async for situations where it is either easier or more comfortable to write blocking code.
+This library provides an alternative to async for situations where it is easier or more comfortable to write blocking code.

 Whisky has no dependencies other than the Nim standard library.